hashicorp/vagrant/docs/vagrantfile.md

 `config.ssh.timeout` specifies the timeout when trying to connect to the virtual environment.

+`config.ssh.forward_agent` is a boolean which when true will enable agent forwarding for `vagrant ssh`.

+`config.ssh.forward_x11` is a boolean which when true will enable X11 forwarding for `vagrant ssh`.

 ## config.vm

 Vm settings are used when creating new virtual machines to alert Vagrant about how they